Market-Connections Professional Resume Writing Services

 • Remain up-to-date.
 At the same time, it’s always good to keep up with the trends.
 Be open to learning new skills that will connect the dots between your career and your hobby.

-5. Create side income.
-Some people turn their hobbies into full time jobs.
-Starting off gradually is a good way to test your earning potential while you hold onto your current paycheck.
+• Create a side income.
+Some people turn their hobbies into full-time jobs.
+Starting gradually is a good way to test your earning potential while you hold onto your current paycheck.

-6. Extend your network.
+1. Extend your network.
 The best leads tend to come from friends of friends and acquaintances.
-If all your LinkedIn connections are accountants, your leisure pursuits could help you to meet more hair stylists and foreign diplomats.
+If all your LinkedIn connections are accountants, your leisure pursuits could help you to meet more hairstylists and foreign diplomats.

 • Achieve life balance.
 Best of all, a hobby widens your experiences and knowledge.
 You’ll gain exposure to things you may never see around the office.